Enterprise for Flourishing

 The Symposium on Enterprise, Ethics and Development (SEED) held a major launch conference in Oxford in 2014 on Business for the Common Good.
-This year it is holding a half-day symposium in Cambridge on 7th July 2017, entitled 'Liberating Entrepreneurship'.
+This year it is holding a half-day symposium in Cambridge on 7th July 2017, entitled 'Enterprise for Flourishing'.
 Leaders and opinion formers in business, ethics and development often move in their own circles.
 In founding SEED, Transforming Business seeks to bring representatives from these three constituencies together for practical impact.
-Our partner organizations for SEED 2017 are Five Talents and SALT (The Christian Aid Business Network).
-Both these organizations are committed to socio-economic transformation through entrepreneurial business.
+Our partner organizations for SEED 2017 are Five Talents, SALT (the new business network of Christian Aid), and the Transformational Business Network.
+These organizations share with Transforming Business a committment to socio-economic transformation through entrepreneurial business.
 Lord Rowan Williams, the Master of Magdelene College and former Archbishop of Canterbury, will be in the chair.
-Details are being finalized but expressions of interest can be sent to Peter Heslam (contact details on our Contact page).
+The event will be followed by a Garden Party at Magdalene College, where Lord Williams is Master.
+Details and reservations are available here.
+As places are limited, early booking is essential to avoid disappointment.

 Faith in Business